Hawk1401/AdventOfCode2021/ReadMe.md

 ### Find the session token:

-To find the session token you have to login to "adventofcode.com", open the dev tool, then Application → Cookies → https://adventofcode.com and finally copy the value of "Session".
+To find the session token you have to log in to the website "adventofcode.com", then open the dev tool, go to Application → Cookies → https://adventofcode.com and finally copy the value of "Session".

 ### Get started

-To start a riddle, the static method "run" of the class "DayRunner" must be called.
+To start, the static method "run" of the class "DayRunner" must be called.
 This method gets an instance of the desired day.
 The days classes are in the namespace Year2021.Days.

 As an example, to solve the problem of day 4, the code would have to look like this :
 <pre><code class='language-cs'>